kexiZeroing/kexiZeroing.github.io/src/posts/using-es-modules.md

 }
 </script>
 ```

+> A valid module specifier map is a JSON object that each value must be either a valid absolute URL or a valid URL string that starts with "/", "./", or "../".

 *Update at 2023-03-28:* [JavaScript import maps are now supported cross-browser](https://web.dev/import-maps-in-all-modern-browsers).
 A modern way to use ES modules is with the `<script type="importmap">` tag.
 This tag allows you to define a mapping of external module names to their corresponding URLs, which makes it easier to include and use external modules in your code.